 - Use a warm iron for a more crisp and clean look

-- Chlorinated bleach is not recommended as it will damage quality cotton bedding fibers over time.
+- Use chlorinated bleach - it is not recommended as it will damage quality cotton bedding fibers over time.
 If necessary, non-chlorinated bleach can be used with white and ivory cotton linens

 - Removing cotton sheets promptly after washing will reduce wrinkling

-- Shaking linens out prior to placing them in the dryer will reduce wrinkling as well
+- Shaking sheets out prior to placing them in the dryer will reduce wrinkling as well

 - Remove sheets while they are still slightly damp and hang to finish drying

 Longer lasting, super soft, and perfectly supportive means your pillow will be getting lots of use (as it should!), and will need a wash every so often.
-Your Primary Pillow is machine washable!
-We tested out the washing process for you.
+Your Pillow No. 47 is machine washable!
 Follow the instructions below, and your pillow will be clean and ready for you to rest your head on after every wash.

 - Wash: Use gentle cycle, mild liquid detergent and cold water.